Universal Beijing: Universal CityWalk Beijing

 Universal CityWalk acts as the gateway to Universal Beijing's theme parks.
 The entertainment, dining and retail complex includes stores and restaurants and is located between the parking and transit station and the theme park and waterpark entrances.
 CityWalk opened on September 2, 2021 as part of the resort's first phase without entrance fee.
-A variety of shops, dining, and entertainment is slated to be included in the complex, including:
+A variety of shops, dining, and entertainment is included in the complex, including: